 Currently, Seth Goldman serves as chair of the board and Ethan Brown serves as chief executive officer.
 Mr. Goldman served as executive chair from February 2013 through February 2020.
 Raymond J. Lane serves as our lead independent director.
-Our chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while our chair of the board provides guidance to our chief executive officer and presides over meetings of the full board of directors.
-Our board of directors believes that this overall structure of a separate chair of the board and chief executive officer, combined with a lead independent director, results in an effective balancing of responsibilities, experience and independent perspectives that meets the current corporate governance needs and oversight responsibilities of our board of directors.
+Our chief executive officer is responsible for setting the strategic direction for our company and the day-to-day leadership and performance of our company, while our chair of the board provides guidance to our chief executive officer, combined with a lead independent director, results in an effective balancing of responsibilities, experience and independent perspectives that meets the current corporate governance needs and oversight responsibilities of our board of directors.